So, what’s the key to preparing for your numerical reasoning tests? Well, here are some tips for getting started:

 Even if you’re competent with numbers improving your score in your psychometric test assessments could be the differentiating factor that separates you from other candidates.
 It’s really important to score highly in the current economic climate as top jobs are more oversubscribed than ever.
 For top graduate jobs you’re likely to be up against around 20-30 credible candidates per place.

-Make sure you get used to the timings.
-This is where most candidates struggle, dealing with the questions under time pressure is what makes them difficult, if the test’s weren’t timed everyone would score highly but dealing with information presented in a variety of different formats quickly but carefully under pressure is what will make a real difference to your chances of securing that job.
+This is where most candidates struggle, dealing with the questions under time pressure is what makes them difficult.
+If the test’s weren’t timed, everyone would score highly.
+Dealing with information presented in a variety of different formats quickly but carefully under pressure is what will make a real difference to your chances of securing that job.

 Make sure when you practice you do so in a quiet environment so you can concentrate and get used to sitting down and sitting a whole assessment rather than a quick 10 minutes here and there.
 Replicating what you will experience in your real assessment during your preparation time will make a huge amount of difference.